Acoustic location: Military use

 Military uses have included locating submarines and aircraft.
 The first use of this type of equipment was claimed by Commander Alfred Rawlinson of the Royal Naval Volunteer Reserve, who in the autumn of 1916 was commanding a mobile anti-aircraft battery on the east coast of England.
 He needed a means of locating Zeppelins during cloudy conditions and improvised an apparatus from a pair of gramophone horns mounted on a rotating pole.
 Several of these equipments were able to give a fairly accurate fix on the approaching airships, allowing the guns to be directed at them despite being out of sight.
 Although no hits were obtained by this method, Rawlinson claimed to have forced a Zeppelin to jettison its bombs on one occasion.

 The air-defense instruments usually consisted of large horns or microphones connected to the operators' ears using tubing, much like a very large stethoscope.

+End of the 1920s, an operational comparison of multiple large acoustic listening devices from different nations by the Meetgebouw in The Netherlands showed drawbacks.
+Fundamental research showed that the human ear is better than one understood in the 20s and 30s.
+New listening devices closer to the ears and with airtight connections were developed.
+Moreover, mechanical prediction equipment, given the slow speed of sound as compared to the faster planes, and height corrections provided information to point the searchlight operators and the anti-aircraft gunners to where the detected aircraft flies.
+Searchlights and guns needed to be at a distance from the listening device.
+Therefore, electric direction indicator devices were developed.

 Most of the work on anti-aircraft sound ranging was done by the British.
 They developed an extensive network of sound mirrors that were used from World War I through World War II.
 Sound mirrors normally work by using moveable microphones to find the angle that maximizes the amplitude of sound received, which is also the bearing angle to the target.
 Two sound mirrors at different positions will generate two different bearings, which allows the use of triangulation to determine a sound source's position.

 As World War II neared, radar began to become a credible alternative to the sound location of aircraft.
 For typical aircraft speeds of that time, sound location only gave a few minutes of warning.
 The acoustic location stations were left in operation as a backup to radar, as exemplified during the Battle of Britain.
 Today, the abandoned sites are still in existence and are readily accessible.

 After World War II, sound ranging played no further role in anti-aircraft operations.